Snehalpophale98/Customer-Churn-Prediction-Using-ML/README.md

 ### Exploratory Data Analysis (EDA):
-This step involves understanding the data, exploring the relationship between the features and the target variable, and identifying any trends or patterns.
+This step involves understanding the data, exploring the relationship between the features and the target variable, and identifying any trends or patterns, also data was imbalanced so balanced it using SMOTE Technique

 ### Data Preprocessing:
 This step involves cleaning the data, handling missing values with imputation technique, encoding categorical variables, and scaling numerical variables,handling the outliers.